Faust Walked Out on Easter Morning

 The sun has risen, the bells toll eight.

-I’ve tried to learn before it’s late.
+I’ve tried to learn before too late.

 I woke to feel I could not breathe